 Manufacturer/brand operations are generally keeping their physical distance from retailers.
 A number of direct ‘sales’ sites via the internet including social media in which finance schemes and ‘special editions’ are push-

 At retailer level, there is a complex and uneasy mix of competing solus dealers, small dealer groups and Succursales (PSA -

-In the UK, retailer standards of an expansive and traditional character are vigorously enforced, This is out of step with current economics and consumer buying behaviour.
+In the UK, retailer standards of an expansive and traditional character are vigorously enforced, This is out of step with current economics and probably with consumer buying behaviour.
 There has been dealer attrition in important markets, leaving total market share withering on the vine.
 Buyers now carefully consider the complexity/time/cost of reaching franchised service points and the frequency required, which may now be somewhat more distant than average.

 Retail coverage and quality has led to too many retail and fleet customer defections from the mainstream Peugeot and Citroen brands.
 This is coupled with real and persisting rumours of product quality and reliability concerns.
 This is particularly focused upon unreliable electronics and a range of in-

 There are clear signs that following a concerted programme within the whole Groupe Peugeot, that product design, specification and build quality is leading to highly desirable and reliable vehicles within their respective markets, although in typical ‘Brit’ fashion, pub talk says any French product is to be avoided at all costs.
 Brits just LOVE pub talk, examples European Union, ‘foreigners’ !